orchetect/swift-state-machines/README.md

 One of the high-level abstractions avilable combines all of these building blocks into a general-purpose, ready-to-use object lifecycle manager called `StartStopStateMachine`.

-In its most basic form, it acts as a start/stop state machine that can provide
+In its most basic form, it acts as a start/stop state machine:

 ```swift
 public class MyService {